dasiths/ai_generated_talk_abstracts/context_engineering/conversation_summary.md

 # Conversation Summary: Talk Development Process

+## Purpose & Function

+**This document serves as the detailed audit trail of how the talk development process unfolded.** It captures the evolution of ideas, sources analyzed, decisions made, and work completed.
+This provides the full historical context behind the current state documented in [`breadcrumb.md`](./breadcrumb.md) - the master source of truth.

 ## Overview
 Development of a presentation about AI-assisted engineering, context engineering, and the role of operator skill, evolving from initial research to a focused 20-minute talk structure.